MilletMorgan/morpion-python/README.md

 ### How to play

 Pour jouer il faut insérer le numéro de la case ou vous souhaitez placer votre symbole.
 Le but du jeu et d'aligner, verticalement, horizontalement ou diagonalement 3 de vos symbole avant votre adversaire.
-Si aucun des deux n'a réussi à alligner 3 symbole il y'a match nul.
+Si aucun des deux joueurs n'a réussi à aligner 3 symbole il y'a match nul.

 To play you must insert the number of the box where you want to place your symbol.
 The goal of the game is to align, vertically, horizontally or diagonally 3 of your symbols before your opponent.
-If neither of them managed to match 3 symbols, there is a draw.
+If neither player has been able to match 3 symbols, there is a draw.

 ```
 Joueur 1 : 5